-You may not have enough funds on your Spendesk card (prepaid cards), your fixed expense limit might not be enough (debit cards) or your company's "available funds" might be too low (then contact your Controller to make a transfer to Spendesk).
+You may not have enough funds on your Spendesk card or, for debit cards, on your company's wallet (then, contact your Controller to make a transfer to Spendesk).

 You can request a top-up on your physical card, in your Cards tab > load.

 If you're using a single-use virtual card, cancel the single-use card request and make a new one with a sufficient amount to cover your expense + an eventual authorization.
 The amount that hasn't been used will be back to the company's wallet very quickly.